mohammadzainabbas/VA-Lab/src/lab2/README.md

-## Lab 01 - Web Scraping via Beautiful Soup 👨🏻‍💻
+## Lab 02 - Data Visualisation with Altair 👨🏻‍💻

 ### Table of contents